guidorice/devblog/src/pages/points-within-polygons/index.md

 1. Rust WASM is faster in 5/6 of the benchmarks.

-2. Rust WASM exhibits greater performance, relative to Turf.js, the more points it's tasked with.
+2. Rust WASM exhibits greater performance, relative to Turf.js, the more points its tasked with.
 Notice the Y-Axis is Log Scale, and the red and blue lines are diverging, not parallel, as the number of points increases.

 3. Turf.js was faster for one out of the six benchmarks: 10 points and Complex